SeanKelleyx/LinkWatcher/README.md

 To print the anchor hrefs to the console call the `printAnchors.js` file.
 You can supply `names` of sites as arguments if you only want to run some of the sites in your `sites.json` file. example: `node printAnchors.js MySite` would only print out anchors for "MySite" assuming you have a site named "MySite" in your `sites.json` file.

+To check links of sites/pages in `sites.json` you can call the `index.js` file.
+Again you can supply the `names` of specific sites as arguments if you only want to run some of the sites in your `sites.json` file. example: `node index.js MySite` would only check the anchors of `MySite` against the specified whitelist for that site.
+Omitting any arguments runs the check agains all sites in the `sites.json` file.

 What goes in `sites.json`
 -------------------------

 You need to create a file in your project directory called `sites.json` this contains information on the sites you want to keep track of as well as who to contact if there is an issue, and what links should be whitelisted.
+The whitelist is an array of regular expressions for whitelisted anchor hrefs.

 example:
 ```